liqd/adhocracy3/src/adhocracy_sample/adhocracy_sample/docs/rest_api.rst

     >>> pprint(resp_data['data']['adhocracy.sheets.pool.IPool']['elements'])
     [...'/adhocracy/Proposals/kommunismus/kapitel1/VERSION_0000001'...]

-Without specifying a deeper depth, the above query for ISectionVersion's wouldn't have found anything, since they are children of children of the pool::
+Without specifying a deeper depth, the above query for ISectionVersions wouldn't have found anything, since they are children of children of the pool::

     >>> resp_data = testapp.get('/adhocracy/Proposals/kommunismus',